NUCSSA/nucssa-website/README.md

 ## Installation Guide

+### For Beginners
+Note that it is not required to have these skills, tutorial provided in this README should be sufficient enough for you to set up this website.
+But it is highly recommended(and very helpful) for you to:
+- Learn some **basic** knowledge of how to use terminal and command lines.
+- Learn some **basic** knowledge of git and git commands.
+- Have some basic ideas of how web development works.

 ### Preparing your environment

 To get started with Gatsby, you’ll need to make sure you have the following software tools installed: